The focus of the trip to England was to see the work of the new guard of classical architects in England.

 Ben is one of the principal architects today, in Poundbury which began about 30 years ago.
-The hotel was designed by Quinlan Terry and his son Francis who is also a renowned architect.
+The hotel was designed by Quinlan Terry and his son Francis who is also a renowned classical architect.

 Also, please check out my instagram as I have posted some images not on the blog.

 Let’s take a look around Poundbury, the planned community of classical architecture.